rajatrao-13/rajatrao-13.github.io/_posts/2020-06-21-HackTheBox-ServMon.md

 ```
 ![deploy using travis](/assets/img/posts/HTB/ServMon/16.png){:class="img-fluid"}

 On using the above command, it prompts for a password.
-The password to be used is password discover in `Step 1` ( `ew2x6SsGTxjRwXOT` )
+The password to be used is password discovered in **Step 1** ( `ew2x6SsGTxjRwXOT` )

 -> `Step 4: Download nc.exe to target machine`